dschlenk/opennms-cookbook/README.md

 You might also want to check out the community java (https://github.com/socrata-cookbooks/java) and almost definitely postgresql (https://github.com/hw-cookbooks/postgresql) cookbooks.
 Here's an example of each:

 At this time the OpenNMS yum repo includes a modern Oracle JDK.
 Since Oracle likes to change license terms on a whim (and their RPM doesn't necessarily set up things (like alternatives priorities) to your liking), you might want to get ahead of the curve and manage installing the JDK yourself.
-Here's an example using [dschlenk's fork](https://github.com/dschlenk/java/) of the community java cookbook.
+Here's an example using the community java cookbook.

 First, you need to download the appropriate RPM(s) from Oracle and make a yum repo available to your nodes.
 For example, on a CentOS server with Apache httpd installed you could do: